Published: March 15, 2018 | Updated: April 22, 2020 | Posted by: Venus Zoleta | Government Services

 Before you go to an LTO branch to renew your license, make sure you’re cleared of any traffic violations and you’ve paid all fines.
 Otherwise, you can’t proceed to the next step of your driver’s license renewal.
 Settling the penalty fees on the day of your renewal can delay the process.

 Don’t wait until the expiration date of your license—renew it at least one month in advance so that you won’t have to pay a penalty fee.
+You can renew your driver’s license as early as 60 days before on its day of expiration.
 Late driver’s license renewal can cost you as much as PHP 225.
-If more than two years have lapsed since your license expiration, you’ll be paying PHP 1,045.26 to renew your dormant license.
+If more than two years have elapsed since your license expiration, you’ll be paying PHP 1,045.26 to renew your dormant license.

 Set a schedule for your LTO license renewal.
 It could take as fast as 20 minutes to as long as 4 hours, depending on how efficient the LTO branch is.
 Better do it on a free day (some renewal centers are open on Saturdays) rather than sneak out during your office lunch break.
 Take a leave of absence from work, if you must.